MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

  **Removal of on-premises search results** - In Central Administration in SharePoint Server you can select a Search service application and use the option "Index reset" to remove all content from the search index.
 This option does not work for cloud hybrid search because there is no direct communication between the cloud Search service application in SharePoint Server 2013 or SharePoint Server 2016 and the search index in Office 365.
 If you only want to remove some on-premises metadata from the Microsoft 365 search index, remove that on-premises content source, or create a crawl rule that doesn't crawl the URL of a file.
 If you need to remove all metadata from on-premises content from the search index in Office 365, open a ticket with Microsoft Support.

- **Usage reports** - Usage reports are based on information about the crawled content and user actions on the SharePoint site.
-The cloud Search service application in SharePoint Server 2013 or SharePoint Server 2016 doesn't communicate with the usage analytics in SharePoint for Microsoft 365, so usage reports in SharePoint for Microsoft 365 don't contain information about user actions on sites in SharePoint Server 2013 or SharePoint Server 2016.
+ **Usage reports** - Usage reports are based on information about the crawled content and user actions on the SharePoint in Microsoft 365 site.
+The cloud Search service application in SharePoint Server 2013 or SharePoint Server 2016 doesn't communicate with the usage analytics in SharePoint in Microsoft 365, so usage reports in SharePoint in Microsoft 365 don't contain information about user actions on sites in SharePoint Server 2013 or SharePoint Server 2016.

 ### Search features that aren't available with cloud hybrid search